aitesam961/bi-tribble/README.md

 # bi-tribble
-Experimental implementation of multi-clock synchronous digital logic Design consists of sequential datapath.
+**Experimental implementation of multi-clock synchronous digital logic.**
+Design consists of a sequential datapath.
 The design blocks are as follows.

+![Concept](bi-tribble_concept.png)

 The objective is to operate slower logic in parallel fashion with time multiplexing to avoid it's affect on the system clock.

-![Concept](bi-tribble_concept.png)

 ### Procedure

 - The operation is simple `ADD->MULTIPLY->ADD`
 - 100MHz clock is fed into pipeline stages.
 - A demux distributes the between each multiplier.
-- 50MHz clock is fed into mux and demux, `MUL1@CLK`,`MUL2@~CLK`
+- 50MHz clock is fed into mux and demux
+-  `MUL1@CLK` MUL1 operates on `clk_50meg==1` while `MUL2@~CLK` MUL2 operates on `clk_50meg==0`

 ### Timing Diagram